csonday/ie172webdev_notes/README.md

 ###  3.3. <a name='ProceedtotheVenvfolderusingtheCLI'></a>Proceed to the Venv folder using the CLI
 First, get the path to your venv folder.
 The easiest way to do this is via your file explorer.

-Locate your folder and right-click > Copy as Path.
+Locate your folder and `right-click > Copy as Path`.

 Proceed to your terminal and type the following
 ```